hydephp/develop/docs/advanced-features/page-models.md

 As all good things <sup>(apparently)</sup> comes in threes, we will break down the responsibilities and usages of the important parts.

+### The short version

+In short, page models are classes that acts as blueprints containing instructions for how to parse, process, and render a page, in the form of static properties.
+Each class instance also holds the source data and computed data for the page.

 ## The Page Model

 To give you an idea of what a page model class looks like, here's a simplified version of the base `MarkdownPost` class,